 In 1995, artist James Brown moved out to the valley of Oaxaca (Mexico) with his family, where they lived in a Hacienda for a long time.
 Amid this time James Brown art was continually displayed in Europe, the United States and in Mexico.
 Artist James Brown and his wife worked together with different specialists, making carpets in a town in the mountains of Oaxaca.
 The floor coverings were made in the conventional Mexican style, weaved by hand on extensive wooden casings.
 James Brown and Alexandra then chose to begin making books with craftsmen, so they began Cape Diem Press.
 Like the carpets, these books are imprinted in Oaxaca utilizing antiquated and customary systems.
 The books are imprinted in constrained versions, and Carpe Diem Press keeps on teaming up with specialists.
 In 2004 James Brown moved his family to the city of Mérida, in the Yucatán.
 From that point forward artist James Brown has been investing much energy in Europe, displaying his work in France, Germany, Italy and Holland.
 He has been working generally in Paris.

-James Brown art has tackled a few styles throughout the years, he does however keep up a hand-made look consolidating worries of the innovator convention with themes and otherworldly hobbies from tribal workmanship.
+James Brown has tackled a few styles throughout the years, he does however keep up a hand-made look consolidating worries of the innovator convention with themes and otherworldly hobbies from tribal workmanship.
 A lot of James Brown art contains portrayals or indications of unmistakable confronts or questions.
-All the more, more recently he has accomplished more artwork in a conceptual mode.
-Then again, the line in the middle of representation and reflection is regularly a troublesome one in his work, for example, his later Firmament Series – Abstract Canvas that can likewise be perused as alluding to heavenly bodies or stars, or gatherings of rocks.
+All the more, he has recently accomplished more artwork in a conceptual mode.
+Then again, the line in the middle of representation and reflection is regularly a troublesome one in his work.
+For example, his later Firmament Series – Abstract Canvas that can likewise be perused as alluding to heavenly bodies or stars, or gatherings of rocks.

-Other than paintings, James Brown has additionally delivered figures and arrangement of prints at different focuses in his vocation, and in the 1990s began to intensely use collage.
+Other than paintings, James Brown has additionally delivered figures and arrangement of prints at different times in his career.
+In the 1990s he began to intensely use collage.
 Drawing and other one of a kind works on paper have been vital to the advancement of James Brown art.